Opioid Free Treatment

 Dr. Malan, Dr. Ballenger, Dr. Hurst or Dr. Kilkuts has found that there are effective ways to control pain and use less opioids, or even have an opioid free postoperative experience.
 Drs.
 Malan, Ballenger, Hurst or Kilkuts uses the following methods to allow patients to go back to normal activities in less time because therapy includes using long-lasting analgesic techniques.

 The multimodal approach involves the simultaneous use of a combination of 2 analgesics that act at different sites within the central and peripheral nervous systems in an effort to:

 - Minimize opioid use and opioid releated adverse drug events

 We combine multiple options to control pain that include the use of a long acting local anesthetic (EXPAREL).
 EXPAREL® is injected directly to the surgical site during the procedure.
 It starts working before you feel the pain and numbs the area around the site and gives long-lasting (up to 3 days) of pain control, meaning you may need fewer pain medications.

 How does EXPAREL work?

-EXPAREL is a Uses DepoFoam® to Release Bupivacaine Over Time
+EXPAREL Uses DepoFoam® to Release Bupivacaine Over Time

 By utilizing the DepoFoam product delivery platform, EXPAREL delivers therapeutic levels of bupivacaine over time.
 DepoFoam is a multivesicular liposomal product delivery technology that encapsulates drugs without altering their molecular structure and then releases them up to 3 days after injection.